bhavesh0124/bhavesh0124/README.md

 </br>

-#### I'm a Computer Science Graduate student with courses concentrated in Machine and Deep Learning 🤖.
+#### I'm a Computer Science Graduate student with thesis concentrated in Deep Learning 🤖.
 I am a team player, flexible 🌐 and always open to new challenges 💻.

 <br>

 - I live in Ottawa, Canada.
-- Pursuing Masters in Computer Science at the University of Ottawa.
+- Pursuing Masters in Computer Science at the University of Ottawa (Thesis Based).
 - I'm a former Senior Analyst at an AI/ML firm with more than 2 years of experience.
+- I play guitar, check out my youtube channel!

 ### 🔨 Languages and Tools: